 Now that we’ve established that free cash flow offers us the most insight of the available measures, let’s take a closer look at what it is, what it’s used for and why it’s important to investors.

 Impact on a Portfolio

-The Merrill Lynch US Quantitative Strategy team looked at how a portfolio built on each of these metrics performed over the past 30 years.
-Below, free cash flow yield (free cash flow/enterprise value) offered the investor the highest return and the fewest periods of negative returns.
+The below chart shows how a portfolio built on each of these metrics performed since December 31, 1991.
+Free cash flow yield (free cash flow/enterprise value) offered the investor the highest return and the fewest periods of negative returns.
 Going forward, there is no way to be sure that free cash flow yield will continue to provide the best returns.
 In fact, there have been market cycles where companies with high free cash flow yields have underperformed.
 Nevertheless, we believe there is a compelling reason to invest using free cash flow yield.

 FCF/EV: Free Cash Flow ÷ Enterprise Value